Haeundae I'Park

-Haeundae I'Park (해운대 아이파크) is a complex of four skyscrapers in Haeundae District, Busan, South Korea consisting of three office towers and one residential tower.
+Haeundae I'Park (해운대 아이파크) is a complex of three skyscrapers and several minor buildings in Haeundae District, Busan, South Korea consisting of three residential towers and other office buildings.
 Tower 1 and 2 were both in the 20 tallest buildings completed in 2011.
 As of 2022, Tower 2 and Tower 1 are the eighth and 12th-tallest buildings in South Korea respectively.
+The neighboring hotel, Park Hyatt Busan by the Hyatt Hotels Corporation, is built in a similar style.